Rookfighter/knn-cpp/README.md

     kdtree.build();

     // create Eigen::MatrixXd queryPoints
-    // each column is a single data point
+    // each column is a single query point
-    // each data point must have the same dimension as in dataPoints
+    // each query point must have the same dimension as in dataPoints
     // ...

+    // initialize result matrices
     Eigen::MatrixXd dists;
     Eigen::MatrixXi idx;
     size_t knn = 10;

+    // query kdtree
-    // query kdtree resulting idx and dists matrix have the shape
-    // knn x queryPoints.cols()
+    // idx and dists have the shape knn x queryPoints.cols()
+    // each column correspond to one query point
-    // if less than knn neighbours were found, the remaining idx will be set
+    // if less than knn neighbours were found for a query point,
-    // to -1
-    kdtree.query(queryPoints, knn, idx, dists);
+    // the remaining idx fields will be set to -1 kdtree.query(queryPoints, knn, idx, dists);
 }
 ```

-The FLANN kdtree works analogously with the class ```kdt::KDTreeFlann```.
+The ```FLANN``` kdtree works analogously with the class ```kdt::KDTreeFlann```.

 ## References